TWUOnline/DLC-Help/pages/04.moodle/03.faculty/06.quizzes/10.extra-quiz-time/docs.md

 ---

 Here is a video showing the process.
+Keep in mind this is from another university, so the invitation at the end should direct you to contact elearning[at]twu.ca.

 [plugin:youtube](https://youtu.be/ZGCszX73s1U)